 Your real estate agent might advise that you obtain a pest report.
 If it is not required, you might ask your agent for an explanation.
 Ask directly if a pest inspection is required or if it is simply a custom.
 If you are satisfied with the explanation, then move forward on that advice.

 If your market is hot, and it's a seller's market, a buyer might not request a pest inspection in an offer and might waive home inspection contingencies.
 If the buyer does not request a pest inspection, and you are not required to obtain a pest report, you might want to forget about it.
 On the other hand, if the buyer is likely to obtain a pest inspection or your market is a buyer's market, it could be preferable that a seller obtain a pest inspection while preparing the home for sale.

 A buyer should obtain a pest inspection for two reasons:

-- When a pest inspection has been provided and it appears to be incorrect
+- When a pest inspection has been provided, and it appears to be incorrect

-Basically, a buyer should always obtain a pest inspection if the seller does not.
+A buyer should always obtain a pest inspection if the seller does not.
 It is a matter of due diligence on the buyer's part.
 Plus, there is no better time to discuss the work that could be needed to receive a pest completion than before a buyer buys that home.
 There is little leverage left after the sale closes.